 - Position the patient comfortably in the left lateral position.
 Flex hips and knees and position the buttocks at the edge of the couch.

 - Gently part the buttocks to expose the anal verge and natal cleft.

 - Inspection of the skin and anal margin with good light is important.

 - Lubricate the examining index finger with suitable water-soluble gel and press the finger against the posterior anal margin (6 o'clock according to convention):

 - The finger should slip easily into the anal canal, and the finger tip is directed posteriorly following the sacral curve.

 - At this point, if appropriate, the anal tone can be checked by asking patients to squeeze the finger with their anal muscles.

 - The finger is then moved through 180°, feeling the walls of the rectum.
 With the finger then rotated in the 12 o'clock position, helped usually by the examiner bending knees in a half crouched position and pronating the examining wrist, the anterior wall can be palpated.
-Rotation facilitates further examination of the opposing the walls of the rectum.
-In men, the prostate will be felt anteriorly.
+Rotation facilitates further examination of the opposing walls of the rectum.
+In men, the prostate gland will be felt anteriorly.
 In women, the cervix and a retroverted uterus may be felt with the tip of the finger.
 It is important to feel the walls of the rectum throughout the 360°.
 Small rectal wall lesions may be missed if this is not done carefully.